094459/q-workshop/README.md

 * Introduction to next generation developer tools
 * Setting up, and getting starting with Amazon Q Developer
-* Building our URL Shortener application
+* Building a sample application
 * Fixing and improving our application
 * Adding new features
 * Running Security scans